After a year of refurbishing, Building Together Muscatine County sells first home

 “It’s a great community involvement.
 We pull in every specialty person we can think of and someone always steps up and helps us out.”

-Iliff and his Rebuilding Together team seek volunteers for National Rebuilding Together Day on Aprril 25, where they will be working on more wheelchair ramps as well as a few other projects.
+Iliff and his Rebuilding Together team seek volunteers for National Rebuilding Together Day on April 25, where they will be working on more wheelchair ramps as well as a few other projects.

 “I tell people that if you give me nine hours, I’ll give you a T-shirt, a lunch and a day you won’t soon forget,” he said.